Muchadeyi Masunda Biography: Wife, Children, Education, Career, Controversies and Scandals -Pindula

 Controversies and Scandals

-The former Harare Mayor has been caught up in several scandals especially during his tenure as the Mayor of the aforementioned city.
+The former Mayor of Harare was caught up in several scandals especially during his tenure as the Mayor of the aforementioned city.
 He was once accused by his councilors of abusing his authority together with his wife by using council vehicles on their endeavors.[5]
-Masunda was also the recipient of of public outrage who were fuming arguing that Masunda had run down the city by abusing funds.
+Masunda was also the recipient of of public outrage who were fuming, arguing that Masunda had run down the city by abusing funds.
 Some of the residents expressed their anger through various platforms arguing that

 - There is no water, roads are littered with potholes and there is no street lighting, they have failed and do not deserve another chance